Positivism

-Although the positivist approach has been a recurrent theme in the history of western thought, modern positivism was first articulated in the early 19th century by Auguste Comte.
-His school of sociological positivism holds that society, like the physical world, operates according to general laws.
+Although the positivist approach has been a recurrent theme in the history of Western thought, modern positivism was first articulated in the early 19th century by Auguste Comte.
+His school of sociological positivism holds that society, like the physical world, operates according to scientific laws.
 After Comte, positivist schools arose in logic, psychology, economics, historiography, and other fields of thought.
 Generally, positivists attempted to introduce scientific methods to their respective fields.
-Since the turn of the 20th century, positivism has declined under criticism from antipositivists and critical theorists, among others, for its alleged scientism, reductionism, overgeneralizations, and methodological limitations.
+Since the turn of the 20th century, positivism, although still popular, has declined under criticism within the social sciences by antipositivists and critical theorists, among others, for its alleged scientism, reductionism, overgeneralizations, and methodological limitations.
+Positivism also exerted an unusual influence on Kardecism.